Pre-Mediation Divorce Coaching That Supports Client Readiness

 • Coaching supports readiness, not results.
 Decisions remain entirely with the parties, and mediation remains the space where discussion and negotiation occur.

 • Therapy often focuses on healing, mental health, and deeper emotional processing.
-Divorce coaching is future-focused and practical.
+Divorce coaching is future-focused and action-oriented.
 It helps clients prepare for conversations, organize priorities, and build readiness for the decisions in front of them.

 • Divorce coaching does not provide legal advice or strategy.
 Attorneys advise on legal rights, risks, and options.
 Coaching supports communication, preparation, and decision-making capacity.